information

 City Charter Section

-(a) A vacancy in office shall exist when the Mayor, a Commissioner or the Auditor fails to qualify by taking the oath following their election, or when any officer or employee dies, resigns, is removed from office, is convicted of a felony, is judicially declared to be mentally incompetent, is convicted of an offense which constitutes corruption, malfeasance or delinquency in office, forfeits their office under specific provisions of this Charter, or is elected or appointed to a different office, and qualifies, takes and assumes the duties of such different office.
+1. (a) A vacancy in office exists when the Mayor, a Councilor or the Auditor fails to qualify by taking the oath following their election, or when any officer or employee dies, resigns, is removed from office, is convicted of a felony, is judicially declared to be mentally incompetent, is convicted of an offense which constitutes corruption, malfeasance or delinquency in office, forfeits their office under specific provisions of this Charter, or is elected or appointed to a different office, and qualifies, takes and assumes the duties of such different office.

-(e) A person holding an office elective under this Charter may file with the Auditor a written notice of intent to resign from office on a specific future date of the occurrence of a specific event within the unexpired term of the office.
+5. (e) A person holding an elected office under this Charter may file with the Auditor a written notice of intent to resign from office on a specific future date within the unexpired term of the office.
 The Council then may by resolution schedule and hold the special election or elections, as provided in subsections (b) through (d) of this Section, although no vacancy has occurred.
 However, no candidate elected to fill an unexpired term under this subsection may take and assume the duties of the office unless and until the vacancy occurs.

 Upcoming and Recent Changes